0x-xrpl/balance-rail/README.md

 Transforming everyday payments into a source of future value through AI, prepaid balance, and x402 automation.

+> Language
+> - **English** (default)
+> - **日本語はページ下部の「日本語 (Japanese)」をクリックして展開**

 ---

 ## 1. Overview

 Balance Rail is an AI-native prepaid payment operating system that integrates:

 - Prepaid balance (JPYC)
 - Gasless settlement through x402 + EIP-3009
 - AI-driven micro-investment (AI NISA Vault)

 The system enables a payment experience where users:

 - Do not manage gas
 - Do not handle complex wallet operations
 - Can pay repeatedly in small amounts
 - Automatically accumulate future value from residual micro-amounts

 Balance Rail provides a cohesive, intuitive, and globally scalable foundation designed for markets with high-frequency micropayments.